-Many women give up on breastfeeding because they don’t think they’re producing enough milk, but in fact nearly all women are physically able to produce enough for their babies.
-Your baby’s feeding well if:
+Some mums give up on breastfeeding because they don’t think they’re producing enough milk, but in fact nearly all women are physically able to produce enough for their babies.

 - They feed between eight and 12 times a day.
-It’s normal for babies to ‘cluster’ feed at some point in the day, often during the evening.
+It’s normal for babies to ‘cluster’ feed at some points in the day, often during the evening.
 This helps to maintain milk production

 - Your baby is content and satisfied after most feeds, coming off the breast on their own

-Remember, talk to your health visitor if you have any concerns.
+Remember, talk to your health professional if you have any concerns.